-It’s thinking and behavior that isn’t genuine.
+Demonstration thinking and behavior isn’t genuine, in the above sense.
 It’s an act.
 It’s designed to demonstrate to onlookers – who don’t grasp how shameless corporatocracy politicians, and other leaders, are – how they should think and behave.
-And it’s usually done in relation to other subjects that elites want de-emphasized.
-So it’s meant to bump certain issues off the table and manipulate public opinion.
-Some of those subjects – Quebec’s language laws – are not unimportant, obviously.
+Again, It’s usually done in relation to other subjects that elites want de-emphasized, sometimes permanently.
+Some of those subjects – Quebec’s language laws – replacing bumped subjects are not unimportant, obviously.
 But they are diversionary, or shallow, in the sense that the politicians and their media allies consciously prefer to keep those issues and problems alive, and hot, as a way to avoid discussing with us other, more pressing issues relating to institutions and structures of power that need changing before we can have a society that works for everyone rather than solely for a minority.
 Then you have those on the Left who also engage in horizontal thinking and behavior, with the idea that divisive, diversionary electoral politics are essential.
 They hide behind the the qualifier “but the street is also important.”
 Others on the Left, such as Linh Dinh, state the obvious about the undemocratic electoral system that the corporatocracy forces on us.

 While elites and their political partners would like (in some ways) the people to believe that they are democratic and that our society is democratic, they are not and it isn’t.
 Democracy today only resides in pockets here and there, due to the democratic credentials of those individuals in charge of progressive organizations and within the breasts of individuals.
 Today, those individuals are viewed, collectively, as the 99%.
 It’s a useful way of looking at things, I think.
 I would only add the caveat that being a victim of criminals doesn’t automatically make you righteous.
 In fact, I’ve taken to referring to the 1% within the 99%, where that 1% is comprised of caring, principled people, especially activists ‘doing’ rather than just talking (like myself), who carry the entire 99%.
 That’s because that’s what I see.